Thomas Cromwell: Fall of Anne Boleyn

 Anne, who had many enemies at court, had never been popular with the people and had so far failed to produce a male heir.
-The King was growing impatient, having become enamoured of the young Jane Seymour and being encouraged by Anne's enemies, particularly Sir Nicholas Carew and the Seymours.
-In circumstances that have divided historians, Anne was accused of adultery with Mark Smeaton, a musician of the royal household; Sir Henry Norris, the King's groom of the stool and one of his closest friends; Sir Francis Weston; Sir William Brereton; and her brother, George Boleyn, 2nd Viscount Rochford.
-The Imperial Ambassador, Eustace Chapuys, wrote to Charles V that: he himself [Cromwell] has been authorised and commissioned by the king to prosecute and bring to an end the mistress's trial, to do which he had taken considerable trouble...
+The King was becoming impatient, now enamoured of the young Jane Seymour and being encouraged by Anne's enemies, particularly Sir Nicholas Carew and the Seymours.
+In circumstances that have divided historians, Anne was accused of adultery with: Mark Smeaton, a musician of the royal household; Sir Henry Norris, the King's groom of the stool and one of his closest friends; Sir Francis Weston; Sir William Brereton; and her brother, George Boleyn, 2nd Viscount Rochford.
+The Imperial Ambassador, Eustace Chapuys, wrote to Charles V that: he himself [Cromwell] has been authorised and commissioned by the King to prosecute and bring to an end the mistress's trial, to do which he had taken considerable trouble...
 He set himself to devise and conspire the said affair.
 Regardless of the role Cromwell played in Anne Boleyn's fall, and his confessed animosity to her, Chapuys's letter states that Cromwell claimed that he was acting with the King's authority.
-Some historians are convinced that her fall and execution were engineered by Cromwell, while others accept that the king instigated the process.
+Some historians, such as Alison Weir and Susan Bordo, are convinced that her fall and execution were engineered by Cromwell, while others, such as Diarmaid MacCulloch and John Schofield, accept that the King instigated the process.
+Alexander Alesius, a theologian and associate of Cromwell, wrote that it had indeed been Cromwell who hinted to Henry of Anne's infidelity, but the King had in turn instructed Cromwell to turn the rumours into proceedings.

 The Queen and her brother stood trial on Monday 15 May, while the four others accused with them were condemned on the Friday beforehand.
 The men were executed on 17 May 1536 and, on the same day, Cranmer declared Henry's marriage to Anne invalid, a ruling that illegitimised their daughter, Princess Elizabeth.
 Two days later, Anne herself was executed.
 On 30 May, the King married Jane Seymour.
-On 8 June, a new Parliament passed the second Act of Succession, securing the rights of Queen Jane's heirs to the throne.
+On 8 June, a new Parliament passed the Second Succession Act, securing the rights of Queen Jane's heirs to the throne.